 Designing a statistically and computationally efficient estimator for the mean is highly nontrivial in this setting due to the following reasons.
-First, contrary to the robust (dense) mean estimation, there is a conjectured \textit{computational-statistical tradeoff} \cite{diakonikolas2017statistical, brennan2019average, brennan2020reducibility} for the robust $k$-sparse mean estimation, which asserts that any efficient algorithm needs $\tilde{\Omega}(k^2)$ samples, while its statistically-optimal (but possibly inefficient) counterpart only requires $\tilde{\mathcal{O}}(k)$ samples.\footnote{We say an estimator is efficient if its runtime is polynomial with respect to $d, k, 1/\err$.} This conjecture has neither been proved nor refuted.
-Second, most existing mean estimators \cite{balakrishnan2017computationally, diakonikolas2019outlier, cheng2021outlier} only apply to the light-tailed distributions.
-Lastly, the \textit{only} two existing efficient estimators \cite{diakonikolas2022outlier, diakonikolas2022robust} for heavy-tailed distributions fall short of practical use in realistic settings as they rely on time-intensive methods such as the ellipsoid algorithm and the sum-of-squares method.
+First, contrary to the robust (dense) mean estimation, there is a conjectured \textit{computational-statistical tradeoff} \citep{diakonikolas2017statistical, brennan2019average, brennan2020reducibility} for the robust $k$-sparse mean estimation, which asserts that any efficient algorithm needs $\tilde{\Omega}(k^2)$ samples, while its statistically-optimal (but possibly inefficient) counterpart only requires $\tilde{\mathcal{O}}(k)$ samples.
+This conjecture has neither been proved nor refuted.
+Second, most existing mean estimators are designed for light-tailed distributions \citep{balakrishnan2017computationally, diakonikolas2019outlier, cheng2021outlier}.
+The only two efficient estimators available for heavy-tailed distributions \citep{diakonikolas2022outlier, diakonikolas2022robust}, however, are impractical for real-world applications, as they rely on computationally intensive techniques such as the ellipsoid algorithm and the sum-of-squares method.

-A fundamental question thus arises: \begin{quote} \textit{Can we design a practical estimator for the robust sparse mean estimation problem that overcomes the conjectured worst-case computational-statistical tradeoff?} \end{quote}
+A fundamental question thus arises: \begin{quote} \textit{Can we design a practically efficient estimator for the robust sparse mean estimation problem that overcomes the conjectured computational-statistical tradeoff?} \end{quote}